python/cpython/Doc/library/importlib.rst

    (``__loader__``)

-   The :class:`Loader <importlib.abc.Loader>` that should be used when loading the module.
+   The :term:`Loader` that should be used when loading the module.
 Finders should always set this.

    .. attribute:: origin